 About

-The Alaska Energy Data Gateway combines community, socio-economic, and energy data into data dashboards, tools, and new datasets to meet Alaska’s energy data needs.
+The Alaska Energy Data Gateway (AEDG) combines community, socio-economic, and energy data into data dashboards, tools, and new datasets to meet Alaska’s energy data needs.

 History